-This course primarily serves science majors who need or desire a comprehensive course in physical geology.
-It is the appropriate beginning class for students planning a major in geology.
-The course secondarily serves non-science majors who need a 3-hour class in the natural sciences.
+As part of its mission as a liberal arts institution, Marshall University has an obligation to provide students with coursework and degree programs that cover natural sciences.
+As such, this course satisfies the requirement for a 3-hour class in the natural sciences.
 The importance of the natural sciences to students pursuing degrees in both scientific and non-scientific disciplines can be appreciated by recognizing that geology is in many ways a cornerstone of our society.
 Our way of life depends on geologic resources, and our ability to sustain mankind depends on a thorough understanding of how our activities impact the environment around us.
 The water, soil, air upon which we depend is primarily the product of ongoing geologic processes.